-As you can see by the table, our system had no violations.
-We are proud that your drinking water meets or exceeds all federal and state requirements.
 We have learned through our testing that some contaminants have been detected; however, these contaminants were detected below the level allowed by New York State.
-It should be noted that the action level for lead was not exceeded in the 50 samples collected in 2017.
+It should be noted that the action level for lead was not exceeded in the 50 samples collected in 2020.
 However, we provide the following information on lead in drinking water for those concerned: